NinjaBearStudioTech/Documentation/Writerside/topics/inventory/inventory_system/fragments/inv_fragment_container.md

 The **Container Placement** fragment determines where an item is stored in the inventory.
 It handles the selection of a container and position, and stores the result in a fragment memory.

-This fragment is essential for jigsaw inventory, equipment slots, or any system where items must be physically or logically placed.
+This fragment is **fundamental** for any item stored within a container, defining its position inside the inventory.
+While it is typically present in **every item**, it remains a separate fragment to allow flexible customization of storage behavior.

-It works in conjunction with container layouts and can define preferred containers using a tag query.
-If no preferred container is available, the system selects the most appropriate option based on layout, compatibility, and priority.
+It's designed to work in conjunction with **container layouts** and can define preferred containers using a tag query.
+If no preferred container is available, the system selects the **most appropriate option** based on layout, compatibility, and priority.

 > **Required Fragment**
 >
 > All layouts provided by the framework rely on this fragment to store item positions.
 If you are using these layouts,
-> always add this fragment to your items.
+> always add this fragment to your items (or a compatible subclass).
 {style="note"}

 ## Fragment Tags